 2. For the Most Believable Color

-Perhaps you've heard before that using a brown swipe (or five) of mascara in lieu of black—especially if you have fair skin or hair—can provide a more natural lash payoff.
+Perhaps you've heard before that using a brown swipe (or five) of mascara in lieu of black—especially if you have fair skin or hair—can provide a more natural-looking lash payoff.
 However, according to celebrity makeup artist Pati Dubroff (who works with Margot Robbie and Priyanka Chopra on the regular), there's a bit more strategy involved.
-She suggests using black mascara on your upper lashes while only switching to brown on the lower.
+She suggests using black mascara on your upper lashes while only switching to brown for the lower.
 This, she says, adds an extra hit of definition to your gaze.
+If you're one of the people who hates using mascara on your lower lashes, try switching out the applicator for a sparser one.

 3. For a Truly Mesmerizing Gaze

 Intimidated by Technicolor mascaras?
 Fear not.
 You're definitely not alone.
-That said, according to lash wiz Dubroff, experimenting with a hint of gemstone-inspired hues (aka not going all the way your very first time) can still have maximum impact.
+That said, according to lash wiz Dubroff, experimenting with a hint of gemstone-inspired hues (aka not going all the candy-colored way your very first time) can still have maximum impact.
 Dubroff told Allure she likes to apply a coat of black mascara as step one before pressing a shade like burgundy (or violet!) onto only the very fine tips of the lashes or just the base of the lashline.
-She says the impact is subtle while still calling attention to your eyes.
+According to her, the impact is subtle, but it still calls attention to your eyes.
+Jackpot.